➡️ Jump to Recipe ⬅️

 Creamy Cauliflower Soup

-- 1 tsp other spices including spice blends you like: curry, garlic powder, thyme, cilantro
+- 1 tsp other spices you like curry, garlic powder, thyme, cilantro

 - Chop and prep everything.